virtual-labs/exp-euclidean-space-vector-dei/experiment/theory.md

-Let N and R denote the natural numbers and real numbers respectively.
+This experiment has been designed to help students with the understanding of the 2-dimensional Euclidean space which is commonly visualized as the flat plane and is mathematically represented as the real vector space R<sup>2</sup>, essentially the set of all ordered pairs of real numbers, by exploring the relationship between points on the plane and elements in R<sup>2</sup>.
+Vector representation of a point in plane is also given.
+Thus students will gain a deeper appreciation of how geometry and linear algebra are interconnected.
+Besides, the experiment encourages learners to extend this understanding to more abstract, higher-dimensional spaces, thereby building a foundation for studying vector spaces, in general.
+Here, N and R denote the natural numbers and real number respectively.Let N and R denote the natural numbers and real numbers respectively.

 **1. 2-dimensional Euclidean Space:**
  The system ( R<sup>2</sup> ,+ , . ) together with R is the 2-dimensional Euclidean space, where